ClickCease Perform an SEO audit | 16 steps checklist to better rankings

 11. Fix broken links

-Broken links are URLs that point to a website that no longer exist or return an error.
+Broken links are URLs pointing to a page that no longer exists or returns an error.
 Fixing broken links is important because they negatively impact user experience, leading to frustration and higher bounce rates.
-They harm SEO, as search engines view broken links as a sign of neglect or poor site quality.
-Broken links prevent search engines from properly crawling and indexing your site, which reduces its visibility in search results.
+They also harm SEO, as search engines view broken links as a sign of neglect.

-Use tools like Google Search Console – or your preferred SEO tool to find broken links on your site.
-Either remove or replace them with relevant working links.
+Use Google Search Console or your preferred SEO tool to find broken links on your site.
+Either remove or replace them with working links.
 If a page has been permanently removed, set up a 301 redirect to a related page to preserve link equity.

 12. Build high-quality backlinks

-Backlinks are links from an external website linking to your website.
+Backlinks are links from an external website pointing to your website.
 Backlinks are one of the most important ranking factors in SEO.
 Getting links from authoritative and relevant websites will significantly boost your rankings.
-Focus on earning high-quality links through guest blogging, digital PR, outreach campaigns, and high-value content creation.
+Focus on earning high-quality links through guest blogging, digital PR, outreach campaigns, and creating high-value content.

-Avoid spammy or low-quality backlinks, as they can lead to penalties.
+Avoid spammy or low-quality backlinks, as they lead to penalties.
 Read more about backlinks here.

 Morningscore provides a full overview of your backlinks.
-Check your backlinks and their value, see competitors’ backlinks and new & lost links.
-See also our free link inspiration series.
+Check your links and their value, see competitors’ backlinks, and monitor new & lost links.
+Also check out our free link inspiration series.

 13. Keep an eye on competitors

 Monitoring competitors is essential for your SEO strategy.
-By analyzing their keyword targeting, backlink profile, content quality, and technical SEO (such as site speed and mobile optimization).
-Uncover areas to improve.
+Analyze their keyword targeting, backlink profile, content quality, and technical SEO (such as site speed and mobile optimization) to uncover areas to improve.

-Additionally, reviewing their local SEO presence, including their Google My Business profile, provides insights into how you improve your own local rankings.
-Keeping track of factors helps you stay competitive and adjust your strategy accordingly.
+Additionally, reviewing their local SEO presence, including their Google Business profile, provides insights into how you can improve your own local rankings.
+Keeping track of these factors helps you stay competitive and adjust your strategy effectively.

-14. Set up Google My Business for local SEO
+14. Set up a Google Business profile for local SEO

 15. Track and analyze traffic data

-SEO is ongoing and not just a one time thing.
-Tracking performance are essential.
-Use Google Analytics, Google Search Console or other SEO-tracking tools to monitor traffic trends, identify top-performing pages, and assess the impact of changes made during your audit.
-Consistently analyzing data helps you to make informed decisions to improve your SEO strategy over time.
+SEO is an ongoing process, not a one-time thing.
+Tracking performance is essential.
+Use Google Analytics, Google Search Console, or other SEO-tracking tools to monitor traffic trends, identify top-performing pages, and assess the impact of changes made during your audit.
+Consistently analyzing data helps you make informed decisions to refine your SEO strategy over time.

 16. Schedule regular SEO audits

-Performing an SEO audit regularly helps maintain your website’s health and search visibility.
-Systematically checking indexing, technical performance, on-page SEO, and backlinks, helps you to address any issues before they affect your rankings.
-Implementing practices makes sure your site remains competitive and well-optimized for search engines.
+Performing an SEO audit regularly helps maintain your website’s overall health and search visibility.
+Systematically checking indexing, technical performance, on-page SEO, and backlinks helps you address any issues before they affect your rankings.
+Implementing these practices makes sure your site remains competitive and well-optimized.

 An SEO audit identifies problems that prevent pages from appearing in search results.
-An SEO audit helps achieve higher rankings, more website traffic, and greater user engagement.
-Fixing issues improves site speed, indexing, and mobile usability.
+It helps achieve higher rankings, more website traffic, and greater user engagement.
+Fixing issues improves overall site speed, indexing, and mobile usability.

 Search engine algorithms prioritize well-optimized websites that provide a seamless user experience.
-By identifying technical, content, and backlink issues, an SEO audit helps maintain a website’s relevance and authority.
-Regular audits allow businesses to stay competitive in search rankings, adapt to algorithm updates, and improve their digital presence.
+The April 2026 core update and spam reduction efforts underline the need for authentic, high-quality content and strong E-E-A-T signals.
+Regular audits allow businesses to stay competitive and adapt to algorithm updates.

 When to perform an SEO audit?